bourgeoisor/bourgeoisor.github.io/notes/meta/contact.md

 Do you want to chat about something I've talked about, share a new opportunity with me, or simply would like to say hi?
 I would love to hear from you!

-The fastest way to reach me is via email at `bourgeoisor [the fancy symbol] gmail.com`.
+The fastest way to reach me is via email at `bourgeoisor [symbol] gmail.com`.

 ### Socials